Nan Chiau High School: NCHS Falcons

 The NCHS Falcons is a voluntary student leadership team in Nan Chiau High School composed of able CCA leaders, taking responsibility of school leadership training and school-based events.
 The name "F.A.L.C.O.N.S." stands as an acronym for the team's cause, "Focused on Adding values to others, to Lead, build Character with ON-going learning to Serve".
 The annual events handled by NCHS Falcons include school camps as well as school-based leadership workshops for year one, two and three students.

 Community outreach

 SHINES in Harmony

 Since 2005, Nan Chiau High School organises the single day community fund raising event annually to raise funds for the community welfare organisations around the district such as the CDAC, REACH Family Service Centre.
+In recent years, the event have also raised funds for various social service agencies in Singapore, such as Animal Concerns Research and Education Society (ACRES) and the Singapore Cancer Society.
 The event is open to the public, which the students, alumni and the parents support group of the institution set up food and games booths around the campus, as well as put up performances for the community to engage for a good cause.